cirKITers/qml-essentials/docs/coefficients.md

 an_coeffs, an_freqs = fourier_tree.get_spectrum(force_mean=True)
 ```

-Note that while this takes significantly longer to compute, it gives us the precise coefficients, solely depending on the parameters.
+Unlike the FFT, this gives us the precise coefficients, solely depending on the parameters.
 We can verify this by comparing it to the previous results:

 ![Model Analytic Coefficients](figures/model_psd_an_light.png#center#only-light)